Nasser Paydar

-Nasser Hamed Paydar (born October 31, 1956) is an American academic administrator who currently serves as the Assistant Secretary of Education for Postsecondary Education.
-He previously served as the chancellor of Indiana University–Purdue University Indianapolis (IUPUI) from 2015 to 2022.
+Nasser H. Paydar (born October 31, 1956) is an American academic administrator who serves as the President of the Council for Higher Education Accreditation (CHEA), a role he began in August 2025.
+He previously served as the Assistant Secretary for Postsecondary Education at the U.S. Department of Education from 2022 to 2025.
+Prior to that role, he was the chancellor of Indiana University–Purdue University Indianapolis (IUPUI) from 2015 to 2022.

 Early life and education

 Paydar was born in Tehran, Iran.
 He earned bachelor's, master's, and doctoral degrees in mechanical engineering from the Syracuse University College of Engineering and Computer Science in 1979, 1981, and 1985, respectively.

 Career

 Paydar joined IUPUI in 1985 as an assistant professor of mechanical engineering in the School of Engineering and Technology, working in the fields of structural mechanics design, biomechanics, and electronic packaging.
-He held many positions in the school between 1989 and 2003, including chair of the Department and associate dean for graduate programs and academic programs.
+He held many positions in the school between 1989 and 2003, including chair of the department and associate dean for graduate programs and academic programs.